 Walking tour of historical Geneva

-If you’re visiting Geneva on a budget (or really any other European city!) then one of the best activities to do is to go on a free walking tour.
+One of the best activities to do in Geneva is to go on a free walking tour.
 The tour we took with Free Walk Geneva was definitely one of the best I’d been on in Western Europe.

-What set this tour apart was the fact that not only had our guide lived in Geneva for a significant portion of his life but he was also studying history which meant he was extremely knowledgeable on all the places we visited as well as providing local tips for our 2 days in Geneva.
+What set this tour apart was the fact that not only had our guide lived in Geneva for a significant portion of his life but he was also studying history which meant he was extremely knowledgeable on all the places we visited as well as providing local tips.

 The main Geneva tour starts at 11 am and goes for 2.5 hours and there is an added bonus of this tour was the Swiss chocolates our guide gave us at the end!
 Make sure to check online to ensure the tour is running on the dates you are visiting.